openworld42/Backpropagation/README.md

 # Backpropagation
-Neural backpropagation with examples and training
+Neural backpropagation (Java) with examples and training